Flights are a great way to meet people. They are also excellent opportunities to share the story of agriculture.

 It was also a good time for me to share with his mother what I do as a rancher and an agricultural communicator.
 She didn't know a lot about farm life, but I think she gained a greater appreciation of what agriculture does for her family.

-click image to zoomWyatt BechtelHeadlines and images like this are changing the perception of agriculture for the worse.
 I was pretty happy with myself after I got off the plane at Washington Dulles International Airport as I thought about sharing pictures on social media of the young boy staring at the latest issue of Dairy Herd Management.
 But that was before I saw the newest magazine version of Mother Jones.

 On the cover of the politically left-wing publication was an illustration of a man with his lips sealed shut with bacon and the headline "Gagged by Big Ag."